mghextreme/pipefy-uipath-activities/docs/deleteCard.md

 ### &lt;In&gt; CardID : string

-ID of the Card to be deleted
+ID of the Card to be deleted.

+You can find this info from the API or from the link when accessing it through the web.

 ## Inherited Arguments